KIEM-TV: History

 Pollack/Belz Broadcasting, who purchased the station in 1996, agreed to sell KIEM-TV to Lost Coast Broadcasting on March 13, 2017.
-Lost Coast, in turn, assigned its right to acquire the station to Redwood Television Partners, a subsidiary of Northwest Broadcasting, on August 15.
+Lost Coast, in turn, assigned its right to acquire the station to Redwood Television Partners, a subsidiary of Brian Brady's Northwest Broadcasting, on August 15.
 Northwest would at that time sell its existing Eureka station, KVIQ.
 The sale was completed on December 1.

-In February 2019, Reuters reported that Apollo Global Management had agreed to acquire the entirety of Brian Brady's television portfolio, which it intends to merge with Cox Media Group (which Apollo is acquiring at the same time) and stations spun off from Nexstar Media Group's purchase of Tribune Broadcasting, once the purchases are approved by the FCC.
-In March 2019 filings with the FCC, Apollo confirmed that its newly formed broadcasting group, Terrier Media, would acquire Northwest Broadcasting, with Brian Brady holding an unspecified minority interest in Terrier.
-In June 2019, it was announced that Terrier Media would instead operate as Cox Media Group, as Apollo had reached a deal to also acquire Cox's radio and advertising businesses.
+In February 2019, Reuters reported that Apollo Global Management had agreed to acquire the entirety of Brady's television portfolio, which it intends to merge with Cox Media Group (which Apollo is acquiring at the same time), once the purchases are approved by the FCC.
+The following month, Apollo confirmed through filings with the FCC that its newly formed broadcasting group, Terrier Media, would acquire Northwest Broadcasting, with Brian Brady holding an unspecified minority interest in Terrier.
+Then in June 2019, it was announced that Terrier Media would instead operate as Cox Media Group, as Apollo had reached a deal to also acquire Cox's radio and advertising businesses.
 The transaction was completed on December 17.

 On March 29, 2022, Cox Media Group announced it would sell KIEM-TV, KVIQ-LD and 16 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.

+On January 16, 2025, it was announced that Marquee Broadcasting would purchase KIEM-TV and KVIQ-LD from Imagicomm (Imagicomm Eureka, LLC) after the company announced it would sell 12 of its stations.
+The transaction was completed on May 1.

 Sign-off

-As of November 2013, KIEM signed off every Sunday morning at 1:00 a.m., and Monday morning at 12:35 a.m., and resumes broadcast at 5:00 a.m.
+As of November 2013, KIEM signed off every Sunday morning at 1 a.m., and Monday morning at 12:35 a.m., and resumes broadcast at 5 a.m.
 During sign-off and sign-on, KIEM broadcast a classic sequence, which includes the old blue "3" logo with the NBC peacock logo and the station ID, which is licensed to the city.
 These were shown before and after the test pattern with SMPTE color bars and the News Channel 3 logo with the current gold "3" and NBC peacock logo with the station ID.
 This was its current digital ID as KIEM-DT, with the call letters used until the US Digital Transition in 2009 and its slogan as "The Spirit of the North Coast" on the bottom of the pattern.
 KIEM did not play the national anthem at sign-off or sign-on.

-As of April 2020, they are now 24/7, running infomercials and similar programming during late night hours on weekends.
+As of April 2020, they are now 24/7, running infomercials and similar programming during overnight hours on weekends.